ofek/bit/_sources/guide/network.rst.txt

     >>> key.balance
     0

-You can query the `blockchain`_ for the current balance by calling `get_balance`.
-It takes an optional argument `currency` (see :ref:`supported currencies`) and returns a formatted string rounded down to the proper number of decimal places.
+You can query the `blockchain`_ for the current balance by calling :func:`~bit.PrivateKey.get_balance`.
+It takes an optional argument ``currency`` (see :ref:`supported currencies`) and returns a formatted string rounded down to the proper number of decimal places.
 By default it will return the balance in satoshi.

 .. code-block:: python